USA and Canada

 Electronic Devices and powder-like substances

-Among other things, electronic devices can be checked.
+Among other items, electronic devices can be checked.
 Therefore, please make sure that devices are charged and present them unpacked or without a cover at the security checkpoints.

 We would also ask you to refrain from taking powder-like substances in hand luggage and stow them in your checked luggage.
-Containers containing more than 350 ml will be prohibited for flights to the USA in hand luggage from June 28.
+Containers containing more than 350 ml are generally prohibited for flights to the USA in hand luggage.
 Exceptions apply to products prescribed for medical reasons or to baby food.

 These additional security checks may take more time, so we recommend that you allow sufficient time at the airport.